flekschas/jupyter-scatter/docs/get-started.md

 # Get Started

+## What is Jupyter Scatter?

-Jupyter Scatter is a scalable, interactive, and interlinked scatter plot widget for exploring datasets with up to several million data points.
-It focuses on data-driven visual encodings and offers two-way pan+zoom and lasso interactions Beyond a single instance, Jupyter Scatter can compose multiple scatter plots and synchronize their views and selections.
+Jupyter Scatter is a scalable, interactive, and interlinked scatter plot widget exploring datasets with up to several million data points that runs in Jupyter Lab/Notebook and Google Colab.
+It focuses on data-driven visual encodings and offers two-way pan+zoom and lasso interactions.
+Beyond a single plot, Jupyter Scatter can compose multiple scatter plots and synchronize their views and point selections.

-In the following getting started guide, we will learn about the fundamentals of how to create and configure a scatter plot, how to select points within it, and how to link multiple scatter plots.
+### Key Features

+- 🖱️ **Interactive**: Pan, zoom, and select data points interactively.
+- 🚀 **Scalable**: Plot up to several millions data points smoothly.
+- 🔗 **Interlinked**: Synchronize the view, hover, and selection across multiple plots.
+- ✨ **Effective Defaults**: Perceptually effective point colors and opacity by default.
+- 📚 **Friendly API:** A readable API that integrates deeply with Pandas DataFrames.
+- 🛠️ **Integratable**: Use Jupyter Scatter in your own widgets by observing its traitlets.

 ## Simplest Example